Copilot Tools

 - Find connections - Copilot can discover your available database connections automatically

-- Read database schemas - Ask about tables, columns, and relationships without memorizing your schema
+- Read database schemas - Ask about tables, columns, and relationships without memorizing your schema.
+On document databases like MongoDB, the same tools return collections and their fields

-- Execute queries - Ask questions about your data in plain English and get SQL executed for you
+- Execute queries - Ask questions about your data in plain English and get the query written and executed for you

 - Interpret results - Get insights and explanations of query results in natural language